Best Time To Visit

 The way you get around Australia as a backpacker can play a huge role in how much money you end up spending.

 Your overall stay in Australia can be much cheaper if you use public transportation, coaches, and/or rideshare with other people to get around.
 Some cities even offer free public transportation during the holiday season.

 Or, in some instances, flying domestically may be the most cost-effective option.

 Whatever the case, it’s important that you carefully plan out your transportation in Australia since it can be the difference in saving you hundreds of dollars.

 Book Cheap Accommodations

-If you plan on staying in hotels and Airbnb's, your trip will be super cozy but also super expensive.
+If you plan on staying in hotels and Airbnb, your trip will be super cozy but also super expensive.

 If you’re a budget backpacker in Australia, hostels and camping are going to become essential for you because of how affordable they are.
 Some hostels will also help you find work or will provide you with accommodation in exchange for work.

-Make sure to check out our complete guide of the best working hostels in Australia as well as our picks for the best hostels in Sydney, Brisbane, Melbourne, and Perth.
+Make sure to check out our complete guide of the best working hostels in Australia as well as our picks for the best hostels in Sydney, Brisbane, Cairns, Melbourne, and Perth.

-Also we’ve written about the 21 best free camping sites along the east coast and 10 best free camping sites along the west coast.
+Also, we’ve written about the 21 best free camping sites along the east coast and the 10 best free camping sites along the west coast.

 Find Affordable Things To Do